-Introduced by the Réseau des femmes en environnement, the Conseil québécois des événements écoresponsables (CQEER) is an information and exchange hub that facilitates and promotes the organization of sustainable and ecoresponsible events in Quebec.
+Introduced by the Réseau des femmes en environnement, the Quebec Council for Eco-responsible Events (CQEER) is an information and exchange hub that fosters and promotes the organization of sustainable and eco-responsible events in Quebec.
 The CQEER, a non-profit organization, has provided support to more than 9,000 event organizers across Quebec since its launch in January 2008.
 Its objectives are as follows:

-- Reduce the environmental impact of events; - Build management habits based on the sustainable development principles; - Promote responsible consumption; - Promote local impacts and stimulate societal returns; - Share available expertise; - Raise the profile of sustainable initiatives in the event industry.
+- Reduce the environmental impact of events - Build management habits based on the sustainable development principles - Promote responsible consumption - Promote local impacts and stimulate societal returns - Share available expertise - Raise the profile of sustainable initiatives in the event industry

-Although the CQEER specializes in events, it has developed an expertise in living arts and film production through its work aimed at making the cultural sector more environmentally responsible.
+Although the CQEER specializes in organizing eco-responsible events, it has developed an expertise in living arts and film production through its work aimed at making the cultural sector more environmentally responsible.
 The CQEER is a founding partner of the Rolling Green program and a content expert partner.
-The CQEER is responsible for the management of accreditations.
+The CQEER is responsible for managing accreditations.